wpkelso/notes/Cache Coherence.md

 Each time you update a local copy in a cache, invalidate all other possible copies in other caches.
 This causes caches to miss and explicitly request for a new copy.
 This creates a situation where subsequent write hits are local, so there is no extra bus traffic.
 However, this is complicated and poor for a produce-consumer pattern as it creates many misses at the consumer side.

 >[!info]
->Most modern processors use invalidation-based coherence rather than update-based.
+>Most modern processors use an invalidation-based coherence architecture rather than an update-based coherence architecture.

 Examples of bus-based invalidation protocols include [[MSI Protocol|MSI]], [[MESI Protocol|MESI]], [[MOESI Protocol|MOESI]], and [[MESIF Protocol|MESIF]], among others.